RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 1. Click **Save**.

 1. Under the **Development** section of the navigation menu, click the **Application Integration** link.
-Here there are various URIs that come in handy when configuring your application to take advantage of ACS.
+Here there are various URIs that come in handy when configuring your cloud service to take advantage of ACS.

 1. Go to **Endpoint Reference** section and copy the value for **WS-Federation Metadata**.
 You will discover what that is and what it is used for right at the beginning of the next step.